wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/refunding-lightspeed.md

 {{< screen src="../img/status-refund-dots.png" class="small-img desktop-radius" caption="Example of a succesfull and awaiting  credit invoice refund">}}

 We also put a message in the notes section of the transaction to inform you about the refund.
-If a refund cannot be processed or an error occured this will be shown in the notes section.
+If a refund cannot be processed or an error occurred, this will be shown in the notes section.

 No worries, the customer can't see this field.
 We will not try to redo a refund if it fails.
 If you want to refund a previously failed refund, please try again via the MultiSafepay Merchant Panel.